containers/buildah/docs/buildah-images.md

 **--format="TEMPLATE"**

 Pretty-print images using a Go template.
-Will override --quiet

 **--json**